Battle of Ap Bac: The fight begins

-Vann then ordered his pilot to make contact with the other L-19 that was leading the ten CH-21s with the first South Vietnamese reserve company from Tan Hiep.
-Vann relayed a message to the command pilot of the ten CH-21 helicopters, which were being escorted by a group of five recently deployed UH-1 Huey gunships, armed with 7.62mm machine guns and 2.75-inch rockets and instructed him to land the reserve companies about 300 m from the western and southern tree lines that covered Ap Bac in order to minimize the effectiveness of the VC's .30 caliber machine guns.
+Vann then ordered his pilot to make contact with the other L-19 that was leading the ten CH-21s with the first South Vietnamese reserve company from Bến Tranh airfield.
+Vann relayed a message to the command pilot of the ten CH-21 helicopters, which were being escorted by a group of five recently deployed UH-1 Huey gunships, armed with 7.62mm machine guns and 2.75-inch rockets and instructed him to land the reserve companies about 300 m from the western and southern tree lines that covered Ấp Bắc in order to minimize the effectiveness of the VC's .30 caliber machine guns.
 However, in the early phases of the war, command relationships between US military units were not well-established, and American aircrews tended to disregard the instructions of advisors, especially Vann, who was regarded as domineering.
-Instead of following Vann's instructions, the command pilot led his helicopters over southern Ap Tan Thoi and along the creek to Ap Bac.
-The US pilots landed their helicopters 200 m west of Ap Bac, where they were hit multiple times by VC machine gun and small arms fire.
+Instead of following Vann's instructions, the command pilot led his helicopters over southern Ấp Tân Thới and along the creek to Ấp Bắc.
+The US pilots landed their helicopters 200 m west of Ấp Bắc, where they were hit multiple times by VC machine gun and small arms fire.

 The five UH-1 gunships strafed VC positions with 2.75-inch rockets but failed to suppress the enemy fire.
 After South Vietnamese soldiers had disembarked from the helicopters, one CH-21 was too severely damaged to get off the ground.
 A second CH-21 was sent to rescue the crew, but it too was immobilized as soon as it touched the ground.
 One of the Hueys returned to pick up the crews of the two downed CH-21s.
 The main rotor was struck by enemy gunfire as it prepared to land.
 The aircraft flipped over to the right and crashed.
 Almost simultaneously, a third CH-21 sustained heavy damage and was forced to land on the rice fields a short distance from the first two helicopters.
-By 10:30, all the South Vietnamese soldiers who had landed on the field were under heavy fire from inside Ap Bac and refused to move.
+By 10:30, all the South Vietnamese soldiers who had landed on the field were under heavy fire from inside Ấp Bắc and refused to move.
 Sergeant Arnold Bowers, who had ridden in the first crashed helicopter, raced back and forth to rescue injured American airmen.